Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Experiment Design

 The entire study procedure is displayed in Figure ~\ref{fig:us_flow}.
 Participants were required to complete three micro tasks regarding three selected figures to become familiarized with the IPT data visualizations as well as interacting with them in-situ.
 Each person had the identical opportunity to use both our AR system and the conventional tools to complete the tasks.
 Figure ~\ref{fig:user_play_3} shows an example scene of a participant being equipped with the two different environmental settings.
 They were also told they could convey real-time feedback in any form during the task implementation.
-The first task was called Observation, in which the participants were required to inspect the three visualizations (one 2D and two 3D figures), reading the introduction for five minutes.
+The first task was called Observation, in which the participants were required to inspect the three visualizations (one 2D and two 3D figures), reading the introduction for five minutes but free to move to the next task of they felt ready.
 This was to familiarize them with IPT and also consolidate the information.
 After that they went onto the second task -- Manipulation.
-This task required them to interact with the visualizations by dragging, rotating, and zooming in/out with either the AR context in the OST HMD or Matlab visualization window in the conventional computer.
+This required them to interact with the visualizations by dragging, rotating, and zooming in/out with either the AR context in the OST HMD or Matlab visualization window in the conventional computer.
+When manipulating with the AR glasses, they were free to walk around the visualizations to carry out the designated interactions.
 The last task was Understand-n-Select, where they were required to select four from a number of annotated pre-marked areas representing different moisture levels of the polymer materials on the three figures.
-The figures were shown identically in each environmental setting but the participants had to select four totally different areas by switching from one environment setting to another.
-Participants were not allowed to refer to previous information for help when doing the tasks.
-We measured the task completion time (TCT) of Understand-n-Select since it represented the hands-on task performance of the IPT visualization analysis.
-After the task completion in both of the settings, a post-study questionnaire containing a few questions with quantitative scales to rate was completed.
-Finally, each person was asked to attend a short interview session.
+The "Understand" component referred to that the participants had to understand the questions given related to IPT and annotations marked on the visualizations.
+The "Select" component implied that participants commenced doing practical tasks after understanding.
+All figures (2D and 3D) were shown identically in each environmental setting but the participants had to select four different areas by switching from one environment setting to another (they informed the authors the answers after the selection).
+The questions presented to the two settings are listed below.\\